 Assuming you have a 64-bit aligned data vector and a 64-bit aligned coefficients vector, the filter operation on the first data element will be fully aligned.
 For the second data element, however, access to the data vector will be misaligned.
-For an example of how to avoid the misalignment problem in the FIR filter, please refer to the application notes available at http://developer.intel.com/software/idap/processor/ia32/pentiumiii/sse.htm.
+For an example of how to avoid the misalignment problem in the FIR filter, please refer to the application notes on Streaming SIMD Extensions and filters.
+The application notes are available at http://developer.intel.com/IDS.